ptabasso2/nodethrift/README.md

 ## Directory structure of the <a name="project"></a>project

-The example below is the structure after having clone the project.
+The example below is the structure after having cloned the project.

 ```shell
 [root@pt-instance-2:~/nodethrift]$ tree -L 2